-The Ministry of Education in New Zealand regulates and funds early childhood education and childcare services.
+The Ministry of Education in New Zealand regulates and funds early childhood education and care services.

 A Short History of the Ministry of Education in Regard to Early Childhood Education